slowernews/wisdom-tldr/chapters/introduction.md

 > *"Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs."
 -- Dan Millman [1946]*

-> *"You can, you should, and if you’re brave enough to start, you will."
--- Stephen King [1947]*

 > *"Get yourself into a state of calmness, and then ferocity will take care of itself."
 -- Stewart Copeland [1952]*